-Patients should be advised to report immediately the appearance of lethargy, weakness, fever, sore throat or any other signs of infection occurring at any time during Clozapine therapy.
+Patients should be advised to report immediately the appearance of lethargy, weakness, fever, sore throat or any other signs of infection which may be indicative of neutropenia occurring at any time during Clozapine therapy.
 Such patients should have a WBC count and ANC performed promptly.

 |Situation||Hematological Values for Monitoring||Frequency of WBC and ANC Monitoring|